-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.

-Include:

-- 2010 undergraduate class who graduated between July 1, 2098 and June 30, 2010 who started at your institution as first- time students and received a bachelor's degree between July 1, 2009 and June 30, 2010. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include: \ 2015 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2014 and June 30, 2015. \ only loans made to students who borrowed while enrolled at your institution. \ co-signed loans.